WhaleMonster/BeechSpaloon/README.md

 ![info](/public/imgs/mahvel-info.png)

 Each character page contains a description, information about how many books and series they've been seen in, as well as links to all their books and a wikipedia section.

+Thank you all and enjoy.
+Here is the link to the site: Here is the link: [http://shake-n-bake.herokuapp.com/](http://shake-n-bake.herokuapp.com/)